-You can email Double-Take event messages to specific addresses, using an SMTP mail server.
-(SSL or TLS are not supported.)
+You can email Double-Take event messages to specific addresses using an SMTP mail server.
 The subject of the e-mail will contain an optional prefix, the server name where the message was logged, the message ID, and the severity level (information, warning, or error).
 The text of the event message will be displayed in the body of the e-mail message.